andrewpmartinez/ziti-git/README.md

 +------------+--------------+----------+--------+----------+-------------------------------------------+
 ```

-## Fetching On All Repos
+## Fetching On All Repositories

-Arbitrary git command can be executed on the entire set of repos or
+Arbitrary `git` command can be executed on the entire set of
-sets defined by tags.
-In this example `git fetch` will be executed on
+repositories or sets defined by tags.
+In this example `git fetch` will
-all repos.
+be executed on all repositories.

 ```
 > ziti-git fetch